openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A class that is incomplete or considered incomplete is *abstract*.

-A non-abstract subclass of an *abstract* class may be instantiated; as a result, a constructor for the *abstract* class and field initializers for non-static fields of that class are executed.
+A non-abstract subclass of an *abstract* class can be instantiated; as a result, a constructor for the *abstract* class, and field initializers for non-static fields of that class are executed.

 A method that is declared but not yet implemented is *abstract*.
 Only